 The average cost to companies during an ediscovery case is $1.8 million, while several Fortune 1000 companies pay $30 million for ediscovery annually.

 In addition to compliance and ediscovery benefits, having a separate email archive alleviates company email servers and frees valuable IT time.

 The global market for information archiving is growing and is expected to rise from $5.1 billion to $8.4 billion by 2022 (The Radicati Group), which proves that archiving is more important to companies than ever before.

 Email archiving on-site can be achieved through virtual machines or standalone appliances.
 Until recently, the global market for on-site archiving was approximately 75% compared to a 25% uptake in cloud archiving.

 Clearly, these percentages have changed considerably in the last couple of years, but not everyone is happy about the cloud trend.

-The major reason why tech leaders advocate on-premise appliances is that they are in total control of the archiving process and, more importantly, the data that resides in the archive.
+The major reason why tech leaders advocate for on-premise email archiving solutions is that they are in total control of the archiving process and, more importantly, the data that resides in the archive.